Chapter 7: Psychometric Tests at an Assessment Centre

 The most common forms of psychometric test seen at assessment centres are personality questionnaires, numerical reasoning tests, and verbal reasoning tests.
 The personality questionnaire is more likely to have been done online before hand, and you won't be asked to repeat it because you can't 'cheat' in a personality questionnaire; there are no right and wrong answers.
-The personality questionnaire just aims to find out about your motives and preferences, like if you prefer working in a team or on your own.
+The personality questionnaire just aims to find out about your motives and preferences.
+However, we do have advice on how to pass your personality test.

 You are likely to be re-tested on your aptitude test score at the assessment centre, to verify the results of your online test.
 This is not the case for personality questionnaires, which are normally taken just online prior to the assessment centre.

 Numerical, verbal, inductive, and diagrammatic tests are strictly timed (usually between 18 and 30 minutes) and are multiple choice.
 The difficulty is such that you should be capable of answering all the questions but most people will not complete the test within the time limit.

 Here are the main key elements to know about assessment centre psychometric tests:

 - Types: There are two main types of psychometric tests: aptitude tests and personality tests.

 - Purpose: The purpose of psychometric tests is to help employers assess a candidate's suitability for a role.
 By measuring various aspects of a candidate's mental capacities, the employer can gain a better understanding of the candidate's strengths and weaknesses.